2020 Korean YouTube backdoor advertising controversy: Beginning of the controversy

 On 15 July 2020, Dispatch, a Korean media organisation, reported that prominent Korean internet celebrities such as Han Hea-youn and Kang Min-kyung were involved in the process of undisclosed or 'backdoor' advertising, where products were promoted without the disclosure of a paid partnership.
 Kang Min-kyung was revealed to have been promoting products worth tens of thousands of dollars in videos without revealing that these videos were sponsored.
 Both figures later publicly apologised for their actions following major controversy.

-Subsequently, other prominent figures such as YouTuber 'Charm PD' (참피디) also revealed their involvement in this practice.
+Subsequently, other prominent figures such as YouTuber CharmPD (참피디) also revealed their involvement in this practice.
 The latter would also publicly reveal that several other prominent Korean YouTubers were similarly involved, which served to greatly increase the scale of the controversy.

 Impact on YouTubers

 YouTubers such as mukbang food reviewers Tzuyang, Embro (엠브로), Moon Bok-hee (문복희), and Hamji (햄지) publicly apologised for their actions by admitting to their use of undisclosed advertising.
 However, this failed to improve public opinion, and led to significant losses in popularity among those involved, with one YouTuber losing 96% of their viewership in a month.
 Some YouTubers stopped uploading videos altogether, and announced their retirement from YouTube as a result of the controversy.